-Oxo-biodegradable plastics are not intended to replace litter control, but to deal with the consequences on the surface of land or water of failure to control litter.
-Landfill is not their primary purpose, but they will biodegrade if disposed of in landfill.
+Oxo-biodegradable plastics are not intended to replace litter control, but to deal with the consequences of failure to control litter on the surface of land or water.
+They are designed to be inert in landfill, because biodegradation of anything in anaerobic conditions generates methane.

-It is said by EMF that oxo-bio plastic packaging is - by its very design - not meant for long-term reusable applications.
+It is said by EMF that oxo-bio plastic packaging is - by its very design - not meant for longterm reusable applications.
 This is correct.
 It is meant for packaging which might become litter, and which is not normally reusable.
-This does not for example include PET bottles, which are worth collecting for recycling or re-use.
+This does not for example include PET bottles, which are worth collecting.
 Oxo-bio technology is not employed in products intended for high value uses; it is intended for short-life products of the kind that are prone to littering.

 Oxo-biodegradable plastic products are made from ordinary polyethylene or polypropylene.
-They are made in the same way as normal plastic products, but the manufacturer adds a masterbatch such as d2w which accelerates a change in the molecular structure soon after its useful life has expired so that it ceases to be a plastic.
+They are made in the same way as normal plastic, but the manufacturer adds a catalyst which accelerates a change in the molecular structure soon after its useful life has expired so that it ceases to be a plastic.
 This type of plastic can therefore be made by ordinary plastics factories at little or no extra cost.
-It places a much lower burden on fossil resources than crop-based plastic, because it is made from ethylene, a by-product of refining oil for fuels, which used to be wasted.
+It places a much lower burden on fossil resources than cropbased plastic, because it is made from ethylene, a by-product of refining oil for fuels, most of which would otherwise be wasted.

-A Life-cycle Assessment by Intertek in May 20121 confirmed that oxo-biodegradable plastic had the best LCA of all materials used for making carrier bags and bread bags.
+A Life-cycle Assessment by Intertek in May 2012 confirmed that oxo-biodegradable plastic had the best LCA of all materials used for making carrier bag and bread bags.

 One would expect organisations such as EMF, dedicated to protecting the environment, to want to work with the oxo-bio industry and other suitably qualified experts, to understand the technology and campaign for it to be used as an alternative to ordinary plastic.
-They should not be asking themselves "is oxo-bio plastic perfect?" but "is oxo-bio plastic better for the environment than ordinary plastic?"
+They should not be asking themselves "is oxo-bio plastic good for the environment" but "is oxo-bio plastic better for the environment than ordinary plastic?"